 If for any reason, you do not choose to participate in all or some early intervention services, please notify your service coordinator that you wish to discontinue services.
-If you are unable to participate for a period of time due to life circumstances, please vour service coordinator. family is planning on moving, your service coordinator can assist you in locating another program in your new community, even if in another state.
-If you discontinue appointments or lack of communication over an extended period of time, the program may discharge your child from services as a voluntary withdrawal by family.
+If you are unable to participate for a period of time due to life circumstances, please notify your service coordinator.
+If your family is planning on moving, your service coordinator can assist you in locating another program in your new community, even if in another state.
+If you discontinue your participation in the program through missed appointments or lack of communication over an extended period of time, the program may discharge your child from services as a voluntary withdrawal by family.